Three years full-time.

 During year two, you further develop critical and analytical skills and your conceptual creativity and storytelling abilities, resulting in the creation of a diverse range of scripts, essays and even digital film material.

 In the final year, there is a stronger focus on negotiated elements of work including a critical dissertation and an independent screenwriting project where you write a 60-120 page feature, television pilot and series outline, or a portfolio of shorter screenplays.
-You will also undertake a work placement.

 Below us an overview of course modules, and more details are available here.

 Full downloadable information regarding all University of Suffolk courses, including Key Facts, Course Aims, Course Structure and Assessment, is available in the Definitive Course Record.